kotlin-orm/ktorm/docs/source/en/connect-to-databases.md

 ## Connect Manually

 If you want to manage connections' lifecycle manually by yourself without using any connection pools, how to do that with Ktorm?
 For example, in some special business cases, there is only one connection needed in our whole App's lifecycle.
 The connection is created when the App starts and closed when the process exits.
-The `connect` function provides another flexible overloaded edition which accepts a parameter of type `() -> Connection`, a function that returns a `Connection`.
+The `connect` function provides another flexible overloaded version which accepts a parameter of type `() -> Connection`, a function that returns a `Connection`.
 The code below shows how to use it:

 ````kotlin
 // Create a connection when the App starts.